razinoushad/razinoushad/README.md

 👋 Welcome to my GitHub profile!

-I am a public health student with a keen interest in:
+I am a public health professional with an interest in:
 - 📊 Public health data science
+- 🕵 Epidemiology
-- 🦠 Infectious disease epidemiology
+- 🦠 Infectious disease modelling

 Currently, I am learning and applying the R programming language to explore and analyze public health data.